felixlopz/hubrise-test-task/content/apps/mailchimp/en/configuration.md

 1. Log in to your HubRise back office.
 1. From the left navigation pane, select **Connections**.
-1. On the screen that opens, on the Mailchimp item, select **Open**.
+1. On the page that opens, on the Mailchimp item, select **Open**.
-1. The Mailchimp Bridge screen will open in new window.
+1. The Mailchimp Bridge page will open in a new window.
 1. In the top right hand corner, select your **Location name**.
 1. A drop-down list will appear where you can select **Configuration**.
 1. In the Actions section, select Export all **HubRise customers to MailChimp**.